Follow This One Simple Guideline to Find Your Perfect Brow Shade

-"For blondes, I usually need to mix in something with a warm undertone so you won't look ashy and grey," says Scantlin.
-We recommend Bobbi Brown Perfectly Defined Long-Wear Brow Pencil in Taupe ($42).
+"For blondes, I usually need to mix in something with a warm undertone so you won't look ashy and gray," says Scantlin.
+We recommend this one from Bobbi Brown in the color Taupe.

-Brunette and Black Hair:
+Brunette and Black Hair

 Quotes have been edited for content.